ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab00.md

 # Introduction

-Your first lab for this week is an introduction to your mentor group and programming on CSIL and in the Computer Science (Phelps) lab.
+Your first lab for this week is an introduction to programming on CSIL and tools for this course.
 The intended outcomes are:

 * Get to know the course staff and help us get to know you
-* Learn about the tools we will be using in this class: gradescope and github
+* Learn about the tools you will be using in this class: gradescope and github

 This lab must be completed INDIVIDUALLY.
 In the subsequent labs you are encouraged to work with your programming partner.